A/N: Warning in this chapter for discussion of past abuse.

 “The suns.”
 He pointed.
 “We orbit them, but they also orbit each other.
 With each cycle they get closer; we just can’t tell because they’re so far away.”

-“Are you an astronomer now, too?”
+“Are you an astronomer, now?”

 Roman shook his head.
 “I had a friend who was.
 She explained it to me.
 Something about magnetic activity, I think.
 She thinks they’re going to coalesce to form one big star, but they’re just as likely to collide, explode, and kill everyone.
 Either way, it won’t happen for thousands of years.”

 “I doubt Atiuh would let the suns explode.”

 “That’s assuming Atiuh exists.
 Or, if he does, that we matter to him.”

 “You think he doesn’t?
 Where do you think all this comes from, then?”
 Gareth asked, gesturing around them.